 1 [ARTICLE] 3 2 SATISFACTION BY AFFIDAVIT 3 4 SECTION 301.
 DEFINITIONS; REGULATION OF SATISFACTION AGENTS.
-5 [(a)] In this [article]: 6 (1) "Satisfaction agent" means: 7 (A) a title insurance company, acting directly or through an agen 8 authorized to sign and submit for recording an affidavit of satisfaction; or 9 (B) an attorney licensed to practice law in this state and in good 10 standing.
-11 (2) "Title insurance company" means an organization authorized to 12 conduct the business of insuring titles to real property in this state.
-13 [(b) The [name of statewide governmental agency] may establish by regulation 14 registration, bonding, and other standards for conducting business as a satisfaction agent.]
-15 16 [Legislative note: Subsection (b) may be omitted if a jurisdiction concludes that regulatory restriction of satisfaction agents is unnecessary.]
-17 18 Preliminary Comments 19 20 21 22 23 24 25 1.
+5 (a) In this [article]: 6 (1) "Satisfaction agent" means: 7 (A) a title insurance company, acting directly or through an agent 8 authorized to sign and submit for recording an affidavit of satisfaction; or 9 (B) an attorney licensed to practice law in this state and in good standing.
+10 (2) "Title insurance company" means an organization authorized to conduct the 11 business of insuring titles to real property in this state.
+12 (b) The [name of statewide governmental agency] may establish by regulation 13 registration, bonding, and other standards for conducting business as a satisfaction agent.
+14 Preliminary Comments 15 16 17 18 19 20 21 1.
 Identifying a "satisfaction agent."
 Article 3 provides a "self-help" procedure that allows a landowner to take steps to satisfy a security instrument in cases where the secured creditor has failed to fulfill its obligation to record a timely satisfaction.
 This Article creates a process that, if complied with, permits a landowner to have a "satisfaction agent" submit for recording an affidavit of satisfaction of a security instrument.
 Under Section 305, this affidavit of satisfaction constitutes a legal satisfaction of the security instrument.
-26272829 In the event that the satisfaction agent wrongfully records an affidavit of satisfaction, Section 306 provides that the satisfaction agent is liable to the secured creditor for damages caused by the wrongful recording.
+22 23 24 25 26 27 28 29 30 In the event that the satisfaction agent wrongfully records an affidavit of satisfaction, Section 306 provides that the satisfaction agent is liable to the secured creditor for damages caused by the wrongful recording.
 As a result, the Act provides that a "satisfaction agent" must be either a title insurance company (acting directly or through an agent authorized to execute affidavits of satisfaction) or a licensed attorney in good standing.
 This limitation increases the likelihood that affidavits of satisfaction will be recorded only by persons who have the financial responsibility necessary to compensate a secured creditor that suffers a loss caused by the wrongful recording of an affidavit of satisfaction.
-However, because of the potential concern that satisfaction agents be of sufficient financial responsibility, an appropriate state agency may wish to enact regulations establishing registration, bonding, or other standards for conducting business as a satisfaction agent.
+However, because of the potential concern that satisfaction agents be of sufficient financial responsibility, the Act authorizes the appropriate state agency to establish by regulation registration, bonding, and other standards for conducting business as a satisfaction agent.